XinweiSong/Asgene/README.md

 ### Database files

-##### 1. All database files are built into the Asgene R package.
+##### 1. The database files user needs are built into the R package (Asgene).
 Therefore, when using Asgene R package to analyze metagenomic data, there is no need to download AsgeneDB separately.

+##### 2. Example datasets are provided as input and output to help users better understand this package.
+The example datasets consists of three protein sequence files, stored as testdata1.rda, testdata2.rda, testdata3.rda.

-##### 2. In order to facilitate users to use the AsgeneDB individually for personalized analysis, AsgeneDB can be downloaded from <https://data.cyverse.org/dav-anon/iplant/home/xinwei/AsgeneDB/AsgeneDB.zip>.
+##### 3. In order to facilitate users to use the AsgeneDB individually for personalized analysis, AsgeneDB can be downloaded from <https://data.cyverse.org/dav-anon/iplant/home/xinwei/AsgeneDB/AsgeneDB.zip>.

 ###### **AsgeneDB.zip details: includes 4 files**